fallen-icarus/cardano-loans/README.md

 collateral" that underpins the entire system's integrity.

 > [!IMPORTANT]
-> **Lenders also get a trustless lender reputation based on how successful at lending.** This helps
+> **Lenders also get a trustless lender reputation based on how successful they are at lending.** This helps
 > bootstrap the trust in the higher credit layers: if you see a loan to a new borrower from a lender
-> with a good reputation, buyers of a loan backed security containing this loan will be more willing
+> with a good reputation, you might be more willing to buy a loan-backed security that contains this
-> to buy the security.
+> loan.

 ## Feature Discussion

-The Cardano-Loans protocol is built on a set of core features designed to create a flexible, secure, and economically productive credit market.
-This section explores these key design elements in more detail.
+This section explores these key design elements of Cardano-Loans in more detail.

 ### The DeFi Kernel and User Sovereignty